sctlcd/the-vintage-caravan-improvements-in-progress/README.md

 ### Features Left to Implement <a name="FeaturesLeftToImplement"></a>
  - The Vintage Caravan's videos page.
- - Past event list by clicking on archive link (currently disable) in the Shows page.
+ - Past event list by clicking on archive link (currently disable) in the "Shows" page.
- - Server side Contact form.
+ - Server side of the Contact form.
  - Add a newsletter subscription feature on Home page or on a new page. (to be defined)

 Back to [top](#TableOfContents)